-- 1.1 These general terms and conditions (GTC) govern the conclusion, content and performance of contracts concerning services, especially in the areas of consulting, planning, support and training (not construction services). - 1.2 Anyone (service provider) who submits an offer to the procuring entity is thus deemed to have accepted these GTC.
+- 1.1 These general terms and conditions (GTC) govern the conclusion, content and performance of contracts concerning services, especially in the areas of consulting, planning, support and training. - 1.2 Anyone (service provider) who submits an offer to the procuring entity is thus deemed to have accepted the present GTC.
 The parties may agree deviations in writing in the contract, provided they are objectively justified.